-Mark J. Rosenberg is a Partner at Tarter Krinsky & Drogin LLP in the Intellectual Property Practice Group and has over 20 years of experience assisting clients in acquiring, protecting, enforcing and licensing their intellectual property rights.
-He is experienced in all areas of patent, trademark, copyright, trade dress, privacy and advertising law.
+Mark J. Rosenberg is a Partner in the Intellectual Property Group and a Co-Chair of the firm’s Reputation Management practice.
+He has more than 25 years of experience assisting clients in protecting their reputations from defamation and violations of their publicity and privacy rights as well as representing clients in acquiring, protecting, enforcing and licensing their intellectual property rights.
+He is experienced in all areas of patent, trademark, copyright, trade dress, defamation, privacy, trade secrets and advertising law.
 In addition to being a litigator, he counsels clients in negotiating and structuring a wide variety of licenses, co-branding, distribution, development, hosting, affiliate, procurement and services agreements.

 As a litigator, he advises clients in cost-effectively avoiding and resolving legal disputes and has successfully handled complex patent, trademark, copyright, unfair competition, trade dress and false advertising and defamation actions in federal district and appellate courts, and before the Trademark Trial and Appeal Board.